chrismytton/foauth/README.md

 client = Foauth.new('bob@example.org', 'secret')
 ```

-When you make a request the url will automatically be converted to a
+When you make a request to one of the supported [foauth services][] the url will automatically be converted to a
 foauth url using the hostname and the path.

 ```ruby